thephpleague/csv/docs/9.0/index.md

     ->setHeaderOffset(0) //set the CSV header offset
 ;

-//get 25 rows starting from the 11th row
+//get 25 records starting from the 11th row
 $stmt = (new Statement())
     ->offset(10)
     ->limit(25)